-To the Health and Welfare Committee Members of the Humanitarian Enterprises of Lincoln Parish:
+To the Humanitarian Enterprises of Lincoln Parish and the Louisiana Legislative Auditor:

-We have performed the procedures enumerated below, which were agreed to by the Humanitarian Enterprises of Lincoln Parish (the Entity) and the Louisiana Legislative Auditor (LLA), on the control and compliance (C/C) areas identified in the LLA's Statewide Agreed-Upon Procedures (SAUPs) for the fiscal period January 1, 2022 through December 31, 2022.
+I have performed the procedures enumerated below, which were agreed to by the Humanitarian Enterprises of Lincoln Parish (Entity) and the Louisiana Legislative Auditor (LLA) on the control and compliance (C/C) areas identified in the LLA's Statewide Agreed-Upon Procedures (SAUPs) for the fiscal period January 1, 2021 through December 31, 2021.
 The Entity's management is responsible for those C/C areas identified in the SAUPs.